 Taking a smelly dog to the park on a Sunday morning isn’t a big issue.
 But if you’re crammed into a hotel or stately home with hundreds of other guests and your dog smells, it could put a downer on your big day.

 The solution is relatively simple: take your dog for some pampering.
 No, they might not like it, but a bit of shampoo, clipped nails and brushed teeth can make all the difference in the world.
+Having your dog’s favourite toy on hand can also ensure they feel comfortable and relaxed.
 Fido will be all citrus and roses by the end of it and the best-looking wedding dog in the world.

-Dogs don't work nine to five (lucky them).
-But at weddings, you still need to define their role clearly.
+Dogs don’t work nine to five (lucky them).
+But at weddings, you still need to define their formal role clearly.
+Consider having your dog as an honorary flower girl, walking down the aisle with the bridesmaids.
 The pastor might be going a bit far, but taking part in the photographs or comforting children are things your four-legged friend can do.
 Maybe even just a walk down the Aisle with you, or how about letting your dog be the ring bearer?!

 From A Non Traditional Elopement 17 Years In The Making